RedHatNordicsSA/RedHatNordicsSA.github.io/_posts/2019-2-1-deploy-rhv-vm-playbook.markdown

 ```
 See [ansible-role-rhv-vm here](https://github.com/RedHatNordicsSA/ansible-role-rhv-vm)

-# In the VM we want to do this configurations
+# We want to do these configurations in the VM

 Ansible waits for machine to boot up.
-Once it answers to SSH, we move on to do
+Once it allows SSH login, we move on to do
 VM internal configurations

 ```